sherlock-audit/2022-11-isomorph-judging/README.md

 **kree-dotcom**

-Sponsor confirmed, will fix.
-We will make it possible to close a loan or liquidate a loan when the collateral is paused.

-**kree-dotcom**

 Fixed. https://github.com/kree-dotcom/isomorph/commit/9fef84211c150a6d184b2c492f77fa13b8adc61b

 By decoupling the switching of the CollateralValid mapping in the `CollateralBook.sol` from CollateralPaused we can now introduce an additional check in `OpenLoan()` of `require(!collateralBook.collateralPaused(_collateralAddress), "Paused collateral!");`
 This means `increaseCollateralAmount()`, `closeLoan()` and `callLiquidation()` can all occur for paused collaterals.

+**0x00052**

+Fixes look good.
+Pausing collateral no longer marks the collateral as invalid, allowing vault actions to be carried out when collateral is paused.
+OpenLoan now reverts if collateral is paused.